wbhart/mpir/build.vc14/readme.txt

 where:
-      processor      is the name of the version wanted - this is one of the 27 names listed in section 3 library_type   LIB or DLL
+      processor      is the name of the version wanted - this is one of the 27 names listed in section 3 (the selected version must have been added to the Visual Studio solution as described in section 4)
+      library_type   LIB or DLL
       platform       win32 or x64
       configuration  Release or Debug